rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 * ns4.linode.com
 * ns5.linode.com

-It is best of follow the instructions provided for your specific scenario and registrar.
-The scenario discussed above applies to previously purchased through one of the common registrars such as Bluehost, Godaddy, or Fatcow.
+The above is given as an example.
+Follow the instructions for your specific domain provider.

 ## Adding Blog Subdomain